RedHook: 2022–2023: Postcard from a Living Hell

-Postcard from a Living Hell (2022–present)

-On 20 May, RedHook's single "Jabberwocky" was released.
+On 20 May 2022, RedHook's single "Jabberwocky" was released.
 Its message stands with sexual assault survivors, written by Mack herself based on an experience she had.
 RedHook are scheduled to appear at Good Things festival in December, announced as part of the permanent line-up.
 As opposed to their appearance at Good Things 2018, wherein they only played as a local act for the Sydney show.
 On 20 September, RedHook released the single "Say" based on Mack's experiences with sexism in the industry.

-On 22 November, Redhook released the single "Soju" featuring vocals by Sly Withers frontman Jono Mata, alongside an accompanying music video.
-They also announced the forthcoming release of their debut studio album, Postcard from a Living Hell, scheduled for released on 21 April 2023.
-Previously released singles "Jabberwocky" and "Say" were also announced to be included on the album.
+On 22 November 2022, Redhook released the single "Soju" featuring vocals by Sly Withers frontman Jono Mata, alongside an accompanying music video.
+They also announced the forthcoming release of their debut studio album, Postcard from a Living Hell, released on 21 April 2023.

+2023–present: Mutation

+In November 2023, RedHook released "Tourist".

+On 23 August 2024, RedHook announced their upcoming second studio album, Mutation.
+It was released on 22 November 2024.
+It peaked at number 15 on the ARIA charts; their first to enter the top 100.